Asher Leib Brandt, Ph.D.Assistant Professor

 B.S., Southern Connecticut State University

-Before joining USJ, Dr. Brandt was a Ph.D. student at the University of Saskatchewan in Saskatoon, Canada.
-He spent most of his time working in a lab devoted to understanding the pharmacology of cannabinoids in the Cannabis Sativa plant.
+Before joining USJ, I was a Ph.D. student at the University of Saskatchewan in Saskatoon, Canada.
+I spent most of my time working in a lab devoted to understanding the pharmacology of cannabinoids in the Cannabis Sativa plant.

 The research Dr. Brandt would like to conduct has a few aims; (1) to discover novel chemical scaffolds that bind to 5-HT2AR via high-throughput virtual screening (HTVS) and machine learning algorithms (2) to use in silico modeling to understand how ligand activation leads to biased agonism.
 The discovery of new chemical scaffolds in the GPCR field is vital as the current trend has been synthesizing derivatives of existing compounds that are known to bind the GPCR in question.
 For example, in terms of psychedelics, there are little to no chemical scaffolds explored outside of tryptamines, lysergamides, and phenethylamines.
 As psychedelics become FDA-approved medications, there will likely be an optimal balance between G-protein and B-arrestin signaling that will lead to an optimized therapeutic outcome.
 Although I have in vitro pharmacology training I plan to focus my efforts on in silico computational approaches to further this field of study.